Content 1100 styling change to allow custom header

 Internal monitoring

-Quality monitoring and compliance programmes that are created by KPMG International are used by KPMG firms to identify quality issues, perform root cause analysis and develop remedial action plans, both for individual audits and for their overall System of Quality Management (SoQM).
+KPMG firms have agreed to use quality monitoring and compliance programmes developed by KPMG International are used by KPMG firms to identify quality issues, perform root cause analysis and develop remedial action plans, both for individual audits and for their overall SoQM.
 The programmes evaluate:

-• Our firm’s compliance with key KPMG International policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures
+• Our firm’s compliance with KPMG International policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures.

 The internal monitoring and compliance programmes also contribute to the evaluation of our SoQM operating effectiveness.
 These programmes include:

-• KPMG Quality & Compliance Evaluation (KQCE)– formerly known as the Risk Compliance Programme (RCP).
+• KPMG Quality and Compliance Evaluation (KQCE) – formerly known as the Risk Compliance Programme (RCP).

-The results and lessons from the integrated monitoring and compliance programmes are communicated at local, regional and global levels (as relevant) and we establish action plans to make improvements where needed.
+The results of the integrated monitoring and compliance programmes are communicated at local, regional and global levels (as relevant) and we establish action plans to make improvements where needed.
 Results are also considered by KPMG International.

 Audit Quality Performance Review (QPR) programme